 In 1903, the Royal Marines dedicated a memorial to the dead of recent wars.
 It was as much a statement of rememberance as it was to remind the public and the government of the contribution of their service.
 This article briefly examines how and why the monument was established and its legacy.

 Participation of the Royal Navy in the Boer War is not well known.
-Even less well known is the participation of the Royal Marines in this war.
-This article briefly examines the Royal Navy and Royal Marines experienced the war and how its legacy was interpreted.
+Even less known is the participation of the Royal Marines in this war.
+This article briefly examines the Royal Navy and Royal Marines' experiences in the war and how their legacy was interpreted.

 A synopsis of the plot and brief discussion of the setting for this gripping new suspense novel - combines sailing, murder, intrigue, and detailed descriptions of exciting locations.